ParallelMaths/parallel/pages/8-06-countdown-levitating-water.md

 ---

 The solid is made up of 7 cubes.
 So each of them has volume `857/7` = 125 = 5<sup>3</sup>cm<sup>3</sup>.
 Hence the side length of each of the cubes is 5cm.
 Each of the 6 faces of the central cube is covered by one face of one of the other 6 cubes, each of which has 5 faces showing.
-So the surface of the figure is made up of 6 x 5 = 30 squares, each with side length 5 cm and hence area 25 cm<sup>2</sup>.
-Hence the total area of the figure is 30 x 25 = 750cm<sup>2</sup>.
+So the surface of the figure is made up of 6 × 5 = 30 squares, each with side length 5 cm and hence area 25 cm<sup>2</sup>.
+Hence the total area of the figure is 30 × 25 = 750cm<sup>2</sup>.

 :::